LAStools/LAStools/bin/lascopy_README.md

 -copy_user_data       : copy user data to target
 -copy_return_number   : copy return number to target
 -copy_number_of_returns : copy number of returns to target

+### other specific arguments
+-match_xyz_warn [n]      : Issues warning if more than [n] points are considered for matching for a single point.
+                           This may hint to using a smaller matching distance for improved performance.
 -zero                    : set attribute of points to zero if not found in source
 -unmatched               : copy attributes from source to target by point order
 -ilay [n]                : apply [n] or all LASlayers found in corresponding *.lay file on read
 -ilaydir [n]             : look for corresponding *.lay file in directory [n]
 -switch_G_B              : switch green and blue value
 -week_to_adjusted [n]    : converts time stamps from GPS week [n] to Adjusted Standard GPS

 ### deprecated arguments
 -classification       : Deprecated: copy classification attribute (may be removed in future - replaced by copy_classification)
 -elevation            : Deprecated: copy elevation attribute (may be removed in future - replaced by copy_elevation)
 -intensity            : Deprecated: copy intensity attribute (may be removed in future - replaced by copy_intensity)